 If you’re thinking to yourself right now, “how do I serve with grace” then I have something for you.

-Starting in a few weeks we’re launching a monthly mentorship community based on being a Prudent Biblical Homemaker.
+We just launched a monthly mentorship community based on being a Prudent Biblical Homemaker.
 If that sounds like something you could use, sign up for the wait list below.
 I promise, you won’t wait long!

 P.S.
 Use the code BLOG for a discount

 My top 11 tips for balancing working from home with homeschooling.
 You don’t have to sacrifice your sleep or sanity to have it all.

 How many days do you need to homeschool?
 Our family fits everything in, in less than 8 hours per week aka 2 hours per day 4 days per week.